Southern Comfort: Easy Homemade Chicken and Dumplings Recipe

 Frozen Biscuits

-After a few batches of making the dumplings like this, I thought there must be an easier way!
-And there was.
-I tried canned biscuit dough and that worked fairly well, but the dumplings would get really gummy sometimes and not appealing at all.
-Then I tried frozen biscuits that were about half-thawed.
+I have tried canned biscuit dough that worked fairly well, but the dumplings sometimes get really gummy and not appealing at all.
+The frozen biscuits work best when about half-thawed.
 Thawed enough that you can cut through them and still be crunchy.

 quarter half frozen biscuits